CaptainDaVinci/captaindavinci.github.io/_posts/2024-01-14-bulk-image-compression.md

 meta: "compression,bulk,images,png,jpg,jpeg,privacy,free,wasm"
 ---

-# Introducing My Bulk Image Compression Service
+# Bulk Image Compression Service

 A project born out of the desire to provide a straightforward and free solution for compressing images in bulk.
 This service supports a variety of image formats, including JPG, JPEG, and PNG, and it's all available to you at no cost.
 Let's dive into the details.